DoubleNemesis/Death-in-the-City/totb/README.md

-create larger images of each trial artefacts like visitors book glow on discovery witness page should lead to another page or eg bin link / postman link (to get loveletter) to trial one of women is weightlifter - find that in the bin - photo of her with muscles!!!! chey got something new with blackmail cash loveletter instructions "now click a symbol..." test out at end? make vocab relevant door image color per person sort out context / local storage add make your guess credits first page blurb, instructions etc
+artefacts glow/throb on discovery witness page should lead to another page or eg bin link / postman link (to get loveletter) to trial loveletter instructions "now click a symbol..." make vocab relevant door image color per person sort out context / local storage add make your guess credits footer??? first page blurb, instructions etc crimescene page pics crimescene page button not centred codebox background check error on clicking correct convo option and getting "incorrect" create larger images of each trial one of women is weightlifter - find that in the bin - photo of her with muscles!!!! chey got something new with blackmail cash test out at end?

 chay yard Photo by <a href="https://unsplash.com/@dlrmco?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Daniel Thiele</a> on <a href="https://unsplash.com/s/photos/brickwall?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>